 Hello!
 I'm a working rock/blues keyboardist and church organist from Lancaster, PA.
 I'm earning a living throughout the area as a session keyboardist for live shows and studio recording.
 Musicians find me to be a reliable sideman and substitute keyboardist for many styles of music, an ever-evolving repertoire of classic rock and pop, garage rock, prog and neo-prog, disco, funk, soul, blues, oldies and more.

-Tuesday, Oct.
-4 - AM Radio at Bridgeport Ribhouse, Bridgeport, PA
+Friday, Oct.
+28 - AM Radio at Tom N Jerry's, Milmont Park, PA

-Sunday, Oct.
-9 - Back to Amy at Bridgeport Ribhouse, Bridgeport, PA
+Saturday, Oct.
+29 - Dead Flowers at Bridgeport Ribhouse, Bridgeport, PA

-Sunday, Oct.
-16 - AM Radio at Bridgeport Ribhouse, Bridgeport, PA
+Sunday, Nov.
+6 - First Sunday with Paul Sinclair at Bridgeport Ribhouse, Bridgeport, PA

 A lot of my stage experience comes from working with tribute bands concentrating on the music of specific artists.
 I've played tributes to Led Zeppelin, Yngwie Malmsteen, Bad Company, Amy Winehouse, the Grateful Dead, Rolling Stones, Eagles and Foreigner.